OAVallejos/Moon/README.md

 Vallejos, O. A. (2026).
 Formal Derivation: Projection of the Vacuum Symmetry Oh onto the Interferometric (u, v) Plane.
 (I).
 Zenodo. https://doi.org/10.5281/zenodo.20491938

+# v II

+Vallejos, O. A. (2026).
+Determination of the Optimal Jacobi Constant for Earth-Moon Transfers via L1 using the Theory of Functional Connections.
+(II).
+Zenodo. https://doi.org/10.5281/zenodo.20584996